bostontrader/cakephp-auth-tdd/README.md

 start testing in that direction.
 Note: I'm going to go through this step in tedious detail to illustrate some issues.
 I will pick up the pace in subsequent steps.

+commit-e8eac7.
+If we run Model/UserTest at this time, we'll get an error: No tests found in class "UserTest".
+Well duh!
+The beginning test doesn't contain any tests.
+Let's fix that by adding a simple test that does nothing.
+Although the test does nothing, it looks like a test and thus makes the class a valid CakeTestCase.